freenas/freenas-docs/userguide/sharing.rst

 Connecting to iSCSI
 ~~~~~~~~~~~~~~~~~~~

-In order to access the iSCSI target, clients will need to use iSCSI
+To access the iSCSI target, clients must use iSCSI initiator software.
-initiator software.

 An iSCSI Initiator client is pre-installed with Windows 7.
 A detailed
 how-to for this client can be found